apache/dubbo-website/blog/en-us/dubbo-meetup-shanghai-jun-23rd-2018.md

 Dubbo Shanghai meetup has been held successfully
 ---

 The sencond Dubbo meetup has successfully been held in Shanghai, over 700 people submitted registration, and over 300 were present, more than 10,000 watched the live online.
-A great event again!

 Please enjoy the slides of the topics:
   * Jerrick Zhu: Dubbo Status and Roadmap (Chinese) [slides](https://github.com/dubbo/awesome-dubbo/blob/master/slides/meetup/201806%40Shanghai/dubbo-status-and-roadmap.pdf)